 - you are taking medication

-- you are communicating with someone else who relies on lip reading
+- you are communicating with someone else who relies on lip reading and facial expressions to communicate

 - a relevant person, such as a police officer, asks you to remove your face covering